Sidon Eyalet: Late 17th to 18th century

 The Ma'ns were succeeded by the Shihab family in ruling the mountainous interior of Sidon-Beirut from the final years of the 17th century through the 19th century.
 The governor of Sidon's rule also remained nominal in the Safed sanjak as well, where in the 18th century different local chiefs, mainly the sheikhs of the Zaydan family in the Galilee and the sheikhs of the Shia clans of Ali al-Saghir, Munkar, and Sa'b families in Jabal Amil.
 Even the coastal towns of Sidon, Beirut, and Acre were farmed out to the Sidon-based Hammud family.
-By the late 1720s, Beirut and its tax farm also went over to the Shihabs under Emir Haydar, while Acre and its tax farm came under the rule of the Zaydani sheikh Zahir al-Umar in the mid-1740s.
+By the late 1720s, Beirut and its tax farm also went over to the Shihabs under Emir Haydar, while Acre and its tax farm came under the rule of the Zaydani sheikh Daher al-Umar in the mid-1740s.

 In 1775, when Jezzar Ahmed Pasha received the governorship of Sidon, he moved the capital to Acre.
 In 1799, Acre resisted a siege by Napoleon Bonaparte.